Lauren logoLauren

 (body, status, headers)the body + status + extra headers

-Response instancepassed through unchanged
+Response instance (including subclasses)passed through unchanged

 Live example, every form in one controller: